Shared supported accommodation – your rights and responsibilities

 Your right to complain

-Under the Residential Tenancies Act 1997 it is your right and responsibility to make a complaint if you are unhappy with any aspect of your stay at a SSA.
-If you have a complaint, first tell the staff at the house.
-If the problem relates to your residential agreement or the building environment, your complaint should go to the landlord.
+Under the Residential Tenancies Act 1997 it is your right and responsibility to make a complaint if you are unhappy with any aspect of living in an SSA.

 Where to get help